mechdampiitb/mechdampiitb.github.io/profile.md

                </div>
                <div class="flip-card-back">
                   <div class = "mentor-name-back">Bhavini Jeloka</div>
                   <p style="padding-bottom:0; margin-bottom:0;">I am currently the DAMP Coordinator and have previously worked as an Academic Coordinator and DAMP mentor.
 I have been a part of Student Satellite Program since my first year, where I am in the Guidance, Navigation and Control Subsystem.
-My research interests include controls and robotics, mainly geometrical and optimal control.
-I love reading, writing and playing the keyboard and ukulele. </p>
+My research interests include controls and robotics, mainly geometrical and optimal control.</p>
                   <a target="_blank" href="https://m.facebook.com/bhavini.jeloka.7" style="line-height: 1px;">
                         <i class="fab fa-facebook-f flip-card-icon"></i>
                      </a>